-Volvo Bumper used in fuel consumption test procedure
+ProStar bumper used in fuel consumption test procedure.

-Cascadia Bumper used in fuel consumption test procedure In relation to the trucking industry, air displacement affects the way a vehicle accelerates, how it handles on the road and how it consumes fuel.
+In relation to the trucking industry, air displacement affects the way a vehicle accelerates, how it handles on the road and how it consumes fuel.
 A manufacturer's greatest opportunity to manipulate the drag coefficient is through surface area, i.e. size and shape.
-The graph on the following page best illustrates shape and the resulting drag coefficients.
+The graph (at right) best illustrates shape and the resulting drag coefficients.

 An object with a box-like shape and larger surface area will show a greater drag coefficient, making it less aerodynamic.
-Conversely, a teardrop shape, with its round shape in front and smaller overall surface area, allows for a more streamlined airflow, thus exhibiting a lower drag coefficient and dispersing air more efficiently.^a Ы;
+Conversely, a teardrop shape, with its round shape in front and smaller overall surface area, allows for a more streamlined airflow, thus exhibiting a lower drag coefficient and dispersing air more efficientlya.